 Become an Active Member of Your Healthcare Team – By partnering with us as your healthcare providers, you can help improve care, prevent errors and speed your recovery.

-- Make a list of questions for your care providers so you will remember to ask.
+- Make a list of questions for your care team so you will remember to ask them.

-- Make sure you can see and hear well when your care providers are answering your questions.
+- Make sure you can see and hear well when your care team is answering your questions.
 Ask a relative or friend to be with you if you think this will help you understand and remember the answers.

 - Make sure you receive the results of any test or procedure.